This is a detailed guide about the technical requirements to set up your White-Label platform.

 Configuring SSL with Cloudflare

 Your custom domain should be fully secured and ready to go.
-Visitors to your Social Media Platform will see the green lock icon in their browser to let them know the site is secure.
+Visitors to your White Label Platform will see the green lock icon in their browser to let them know the site is secure.

 Сonfiguring SSL with AWS